stelzinga/MF/MGT_99.Legend.md

 ii.
 The *Business Function Based Scope*, which focuses on the Venture's Business Functions. iii.
 The *Hybrid Based Scope*, a combination of the above two.

-The Supervisory Processes yield *Reports* to Management or other Stakeholders.
+The Supervisory Processes yield *Reports* to Management and other Stakeholders.
 The Reports contain suggestions for, or decisions of, improvements (often expressed as Projects), which need to be embedded into Operations through Planning, Organising and Leading.
 Lastly, *Monitoring* assures tracking, and the actual implementation, of these improvements.

 ### Expanded Profile Tree
 By combining the Profile Tree and the Reduced Profile Tree we obtain the most comprehensive view called the *Expanded Profile Tree* with 28 Expanded Profile Tree Items: